IonutParau/celluapi/README.md

 The modding API allows you to access any function in CelLua, and even override them (not recommended, do not try).

 ## How to install a mod
-To install a mod you just need to put the mod's files in here.
-After that, you need to find the mods.txt file.
-In that file, you need to make sure there is a line with the exact name of the .lua file the mod needs.
+To install a mod, after you downloaded CelLuAPI as a .love file, rename it from .love to .zip and then extract it in some folder.
+In that folder, you have to drag and drop the files of the mod.
+After that, look for a file called mods.txt and edit it to make sure it has in at least 1 line the name of the mod.
+After that turn the folder into a zip file and rename the zip file from .zip to .love and then double click it to run it.
 ## Running
 1. Download a release, preferably the latest one, at https://github.com/IonutParau/celluapi
 2. Download and install LOVE at https://love2d.org